Share

 Cape Pangolin

 When you see the South African Cape pangolin, you might be reminded of an armored dinosaur.
 The Cape pangolin has a scaly skin that protects it as it searches for ants and termites with its long tongue.
-It landed a spot on the endangered list due to poachers after its keratin-filled scales.
+Believe it or not, this strange looking critter is endangered due to poachers after its keratin-filled scales.

 Okapi